EugeneTolstikhin/eugenetolstikhin.github.io/Projects/BowlingScore/Readme.md

 - [ ] Fill in readme
 - [ ] Refactor CMakeLists.txt for unit tests

-- [ ] Create the process (independent app) relates for thrwing the ball and calculating the points which will send the amount of points to the score app
+- [ ] Create the process (independent app) relates for throwing the ball and calculating the points which will send the amount of points to the score app
 - [ ] Create the process (independent app) relates to lane management and other admin parts